phir2-lab/hratc2017_robot/bags/README.md

 # Bags for the Testing Phase

 This directory contains a ROS bag of the robot operating in the arena.
-A square trajectory was performed, with 5 corners georeferrenced (P1, ... , P5).
+A square trajectory was performed, with 5 corners (P1, ... , P5) and obstacles georeferenced.

 The file "coords.txt" contains the corners' coordinates, which can be seen below: